-A total of six 20-minute quizzes will be given at the end of the lecture section.
+A total of four 20-minute quizzes will be given at the end of the lecture section.
 Each quiz will consist of 5 free response questions for a total of 20 points per quiz.
 The lowest of your four quiz grades will be dropped.
 If you miss a quiz, that is the quiz that will be dropped.
 No make-up quizzes will be given under any circumstances.

 There are three cumulative 50-minute mid-term exams and one cumulative (this includes CHEM 223) 2-hour final exam.
-The three mid-term exams will be administered at the beginning of the class.
+The three mid-term exams will be administered at the beginning of the class, followed by a short break.
+Discussion and lecture will resume after the exams for the rest of the class time.
 The lowest of the three mid-term exams will be dropped.
 If you miss an hourly exam, that is the exam that will be dropped.
 No make-up mid-term exams will be given under any circumstances.
 The final exam is cumulative and cannot be dropped.

-Discussion 22 points
+Quiz 20 points (Best three out of four quizzes)

-Quiz 20 points (Best five out of six quizzes)
+Quiz 20 points

 Quiz 20 points

 Mid-term exam 100 points (Best two out of three mid-term exams)

 Mid-term exam 100 points

 Final Exam 150 points

-TOTAL 472 points
+TOTAL 410 points